yonaskolb/XcodeGen/docs/ProjectSpec.md

 These only applied to `target` and `framework` dependencies.

 - ⚪️ **embed**: `Bool` - Whether to embed the dependency.
 Defaults to true for application target and false for non application targets.
+- ⚪️ **link**: `Bool` - Whether to link the dependency.
+Defaults to true but only static library and dynamic frameworks are linked.
+This only applies for target dependencies.
 - ⚪️ **codeSign**: `Bool` - Whether the `codeSignOnCopy` setting is applied when embedding framework.
 Defaults to true
 - ⚪️ **removeHeaders**: `Bool` - Whether the `removeHeadersOnCopy` setting is applied when embedding the framework.
 Defaults to true